CTurt/DARA/README.md

 For FIFA Street 3, activate the exploit by going to "Multiplayer", "Host Game", and then "Yes".

+For FIFA World Cup 2006, activate the exploit by going to "My Cup", and then "My Profile".

 For all other supported games, activate the exploit by going to "My FIFA (year)", and then "My Profile".

 ### Partially supported games